The History and Beginning of Community Lutheran Church, Enfield, NH

 1930 - 1936 Carroll A. Durfee (Lay preacher)

-In 1930 lay preacher Carroll A. Durfee began six years of work in Enfield
+In 1930 lay preacher Carroll A. Durfee began six years of work in Enfield.

 “It was during Mr. Durfee’s pastorate that the Universalist Society once more carried out major renovations on the interior of the Church.
 The high choir loft (installed around 1900) was removed and the chancel platform lowered to its present level with steps going up on either side from the auditorium (sanctuary) floor.
 A fine hardwood floor of seasoned oak was laid throughout the church and the walls and ceiling redecorated” a